KubeRocketCI/docs/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for EDP, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for KubeRocketCI, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please perform a [cursory search](https://github.com/search?q=repo:kuberocketci/docs+is:issue&type=issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/kuberocketci/docs/.github/blob/main/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.